Neural Granger Causality: Introduction

-To tackle these challenges we present a framework for interpretable nonlinear Granger causality discovery by augmenting neural networks with sparsity inducing penalties on the weights.
-Neural network models for time series analysis are traditionally used only for prediction and forecasting --- \emph{not} for interpretation.
-This is due to the fact that the effects of inputs are difficult to quantify exactly due to the tangled web of interacting nodes in the hidden layers.
-We mitigate this difficulty through two steps.
-First, we consider \emph{component-wise} architectures, one using a multilayer perceptron (MLP) and the other using a long-short term memory (LSTM) recurrent network \cite{graves:2012}, that disentangle the effects of lagged inputs on individual output series.
-Second, we place sparsity-inducing penalties on particular groupings of the weights that relate the histories of individual series to the output series of interest, thus allowing us to precisely select for time series that have no nonlinear Granger effects.
-We term these \textit{sparse component-wise} models, e.g. cMLP and cLSTM.
+We present a framework for structure learning in MLPs and RNNs that leads to interpretable nonlinear Granger causality discovery.
+The proposed framework harnesses the impressive flexibility and representational power of neural networks.
+It also sidesteps the black-box nature of many network architectures by introducing component-wise architectures that disentangle the effects of lagged inputs on individual output series.
+For interpretability and an ability to handle limited data in the high-dimensional setting, we place sparsity-inducing penalties on particular groupings of the weights that relate the histories of individual series to the output series of interest.
+We term these sparse component-wise models, e.g. cMLP and cLSTM, when applied to the MLP and LSTM, respectively.
+In particular, we select for Granger causality by adding group sparsity penalties \cite{yuan2006model} on the outgoing weights of the inputs.

-In particular, we select for Granger causality by adding \textit{group sparsity} penalties~\cite{yuan:2006} on the outgoing weights of the inputs.
-For the MLP, we utilize a hierarchical group lasso penalty~\cite{nicholson:2014} that automatically detects both nonlinear Granger causality and also the lag of each inferred interaction.
-For the LSTM, we use a single group lasso penalty across all outgoing weights for each series input.
-When the true network of nonlinear interactions is sparse, these approaches will select a subset of the time series that Granger cause the output series.
-To our knowledge, these approaches represent the first set of nonlinear Granger causality methods where precise lag specification is not necessary: with the cMLP, the hierarchical penalty performs series-specific lag selection; with the cLSTM, the recurrent architecture efficiently models long range dependencies~\cite{graves:2012}.
+As in linear methods, appropriate lag selection is crucial for Granger causality selection in nonlinear approaches---especially in highly parametrized models like neural networks.
+For the MLP, we introduce two more structured group penalties \cite{nicholson2014hierarchical}, \cite{huang2011learning} \cite{kim2010tree} that automatically detect both nonlinear Granger causality and also the lags of each inferred interaction.
+Our proposed cLSTM model, on the other hand, sidesteps the lag selection problem entirely because the recurrent architecture efficiently models long range dependencies \cite{graves2012supervised}.
+When the true network of nonlinear interactions is sparse, both the cMLP and cLSTM approaches will select a subset of the time series that Granger-cause the output series, no matter the lag of interaction.
+To our knowledge, these approaches represent the first set of nonlinear Granger causality methods applicable in high dimensions without requiring precise lag specification.